Inside: 6 strategies to help parents curb negotiating with children. Download your FREE guide to start implementing these today.

 If our detailed-oriented son does not have enough information about plans, he asks rapid-fire questions out of stress.
 We minimize his frustration by giving him an outline of the day and involving him in recording details on the calendar.

-Our born leader may try to push this easygoing mama into decisions, and will over-negotiate if allowed.
-We honour his leadership by hearing his input, but also train him to accept our final decision.
+Our born leader may try to push this mama into decisions, and will over-negotiate if allowed.
+We honour his leadership by hearing his input, but also (try to) train him to accept our final decision.

 The Stop Negotiating Kit includes a worksheet to help you explore each of your children’s triggers and brainstorm solutions.